haileybrakke/MIST4610-project2/README.md

 Stratification (String): Collects more specific demographic breakdowns within the category
 Geolocation (Geographic values): Specifies the exact location data was collected

+We are basing our analysis on geographic variation and demographic disparities in colorectal cancer screening across U.S. states

 # Question 1